orbitalquark/textadept/doc/manual.md

-  Textadept supports multiple curses implementations (not just ncurses), conditionally enables `HAVE_GRP_H`, `HAVE_LSTAT`, and `HAVE_PWD_H` definitions on \*nix platforms since Windows does not have them, and explicitly undefines `NCURSES_OPAQUE` since newer versions of ncurses on Mac OSX define it.
+  Textadept supports multiple curses implementations (not just ncurses), conditionally enables `HAVE_GRP_H`, `HAVE_LSTAT`, and `HAVE_PWD_H` definitions on \*nix platforms since Windows does not have them, and explicitly undefines `NCURSES_OPAQUE` since newer versions of ncurses on macOS define it.
 * *cdk_util.h* `#define`s `Beep` as `CDKBeep` on Windows platforms since Windows already defines Beep.
 * The `baseName` and `dirName` functions in *cdk.c* recognize Window's '\'